All Episodes

 I mean, because Donald Trump's more willing to take a risk than other politicians.

-Um, but I do think one of the key demands is that the United States is saying the North Korea rejoined the nuclear non-proliferation treaty as one of the key conditions to assist in verifying their phase dismantling.
+But I do think one of the key demands is that the United States is saying that North Korea rejoined the Nuclear Nonproliferation Treaty as one of the key conditions to assist in verifying their phased dismantling.

 Yeah, I mean, Donald Trump has a unique set of circumstances here, Sean.

-One of the lessons of the Iraq war when you you speak to a lot of foreign policy folks that uh some of these foreign governments took Was never ever go to war with the United States without nuclear weapons.
+One of the lessons in the Iraq war, when you speak to a lot of foreign policy folks that some of these foreign governments took, was never, ever go to war with the United States without nuclear weapons.

 The Iraqis got promptly slaughtered on the battlefield.